CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

     ![Business profile](/img/cloud-native-workspace/get-started/business_profile.png)

-You are all set up to start using CARTO Cloud Native!
+You are all set up to start using CARTO 3!

-### Cloud Native Workspace overview
+### CARTO 3 Workspace overview

 Learn everything you need to know about your Workspace and how to make the most out of it.

-When you log in to your Cloud Native account, you land on your Workspace.
+When you log in to your CARTO 3 account, you land on your Workspace.
 The workspace allows you to manage connections to your data warehouses, creating tilesets and maps, list your applications, access your account settings, manage users of your organization, and access spatial application development features.

 ![Workspace overview](/img/cloud-native-workspace/get-started/workspace_overview.png)